Somsubhra/left-pad/README.md

 left-pad
 ========
-Ruby gem to left pad a string with a character.
+Ruby gem to left pad a string.

 ### Install